Gautham2k2/SmartSense/README.md

     * It makes REST API calls to the backend and *never* talks to the databases directly.

 2.  **`backend` (FastAPI Container):**
-    * The "brain" of the operation.
-This Python server exposes three key endpoints as required:
+    * This server exposes three key endpoints as required:
         * `/chat`: Handles chat messages and routes them to the SQL Agent.
         * `/ingest`: Receives an Excel file and triggers the `ingest_logic.py` script as a background task.
         * `/parse-floorplan`: Receives an image and runs the `inference_logic.py` script.